Hildegarde Howard: A census of the Pleistocene birds

-Examination of Abnormal Wing of a Pintail Duck
+Examination of abnormal wing of a pintail duck

-In this paper, Howard is faced with the possibility of regeneration.
-A man claims that a pintail duck who had its wing shot off was able to grow it back.
-When the specimen was submitted to the Los Angeles Museum it was immediately noticeable that there was some sort of new portion joined to the old portion.
-The entry details this evidence but she does not conclude that this was the regeneration of the bones since it has never been recorded before but does keep the possibility open because of how closely related reptiles and birds are, since reptiles have the ability to regenerate.
+In this paper, Howard examined the possibility of regeneration after a man claimed that a Northern pintail duck who had its wing shot off was able to grow it back.
+When the specimen was submitted to the Los Angeles Museum, it was noted that there was a new portion joined to the old portion.
+The entry detailed this evidence; however, Howard did not conclude that this was the regeneration of the bones, since it had never been recorded before.
+She kept the possibility open because of the close relation between reptiles and birds, since reptiles have the ability to regenerate.

-New Species of Owl
+New species of owl

 At the Los Angeles Museum, a collection called Rancho La Brea contains the bones of the Horned Owl which she had noted to be abnormal.
 The size of the bones could have easily been mistaken for the bones of a variety of North American as well as South American owls.
 She finds that the fossils resemble closest to Strix even though it is larger than either species that could be found in North America of the genus.
-She goes into a full-depth investigation along with evidence filled with measurements and comparisons and finally comes to the conclusion that the bones found in the exhibit were of a new species, which is now named the Strix Brea.
-She published her findings in The Condor in 1932, naming the entry ‘A New Species of Owl from the Pleistocene of Rancho La Brea, California’.
+She goes into a full-depth investigation along with evidence filled with measurements and comparisons and finally comes to the conclusion that the bones found in the exhibit were of a new species, which is now named Oraristrix brea.
+She published her findings in The Condor in 1932, naming the entry 'A New Species of Owl from the Pleistocene of Rancho La Brea, California'.

-Contribution to New Road-Runner Species
+Contribution to new road-runner species

-Located in the Conkling Cavern in Dana Ana County, New Mexico, the remains of extinct mammals, including of birds were found and were initially hypothesized to be from the Geococcyx californianus.
-After comparing the new specimen with the bones of other Geococcyx californius from New Mexico, Arizona and Mexico, Howard observes that none of them are similar in size to the specimen.
-A year earlier, fossils were discovered two miles away in another cave, whose size was similar to the specimen and exemplified further the dissimilarity of the specimen with the great roadrunner.
-Hence, Hidegarde Howard proposes that this specimen be classified as a new species called the Geococcyx conklingi.
+Located in the Conkling Cavern in Doña Ana County, New Mexico, the remains of extinct mammals were found and were initially hypothesized to be from the Geococcyx californianus.
+After comparing the new specimen with the bones of other Geococcyx californius from New Mexico, Arizona and Mexico, Howard observed that none of them are similar in size to the specimen.
+A year earlier, fossils were discovered two miles away in another cave, whose size was similar to the specimen and exemplified further the dissimilarity with the great roadrunner.
+Hence, Howard proposed that this specimen be classified as a new species called the Geococcyx conklingi..